Learning to Fly: Let's simulate evolution in Rust (pt 3)

 // matter - 100 will nicely round up to 100%, that's all

-... and compare how much child differs from each of them:
+... and then compare how much child differs from each of them:

 // Number of genes different between `child` and `parent_a`